FuzzLLM: A Novel and Universal Fuzzing Framework for Proactively Discovering Jailbreak Vulnerabilities in Large Language Models: Experiment and Evaluation

 \subsection{General Fuzzing Result on Multiple MUTs}

 Our general testing results are displayed in Table \ref{tab:fuzzing_results}.
 Here we use the abbreviated name of jailbreak classes, see details in Sec. \ref{prompt-construction}.
-From these results, we can conclude that the 3 generalized base classes are effective in attacking a MUT, while the combo classes generally exhibit greater power in discovering jailbreak vulnerabilities.
-Despite the seemingly indestructible safety defense of commercial LLMs (GPT-3.5 and GPT-4), our FuzzLLM is still able to uncover their jailbreak vulnerabilities on a relatively small jailbreak test set size.
-This finding suggests FuzzLLM's great potential and effectiveness in automatic and comprehensive vulnerability discovery.
+From these results, we can conclude that the 3 generalized base classes \emph{RP, OC, PE} are effective in attacking a MUT, and \emph{RP} even get $93.66\%$ success rate on LongChat \cite{longchat2023}.
+By analyzing the result in Table \ref{tab:fuzzing_results}, the highest success rate varies in while the combo classes generally exhibit greater power in discovering jailbreak vulnerabilities.